dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     The guard expression is evaluated in its case's case scope.

-    The body of a switch statement or expression case is executed in the case body scope, defined below.
+    If the body of a switch statement or expression is reached through only a single case, then it is executed in a new scope whose enclosing scope is the case scope of that case.
+Otherwise, the body is executed in a new scope whose enclosing scope is the shared case scope, defined below.

-    The then statement of an if-case statement is executed in the case's case scope.
+    The then statement of an if-case statement is executed in a new scope whose enclosing scope is the case's case scope.

-#### Case body scope and shared case bodies
+#### Shared case scope

 In a switch statement, multiple cases may share the same body.
 This introduces complexity when those cases declare variables which may or may not overlap and